Unsteady dynamics of a classical particle-wave entity: Stroboscopic model with a generalized wave form

 \section{Stroboscopic model with a generalized wave form}

-\citet{Oza2013} derived a stroboscopic model to describe the horizontal dynamics of a walking droplet by averaging over its vertical periodic bouncing motion and considering a Bessel function of the first kind and zeroth order, $\text{J}_0(\cdot)$, wave form for the individual waves generated by the droplet on each bounce.
-Here we extend this model to an arbitrary wave form and investigate the droplet's dynamics by restricting the horizontal motion of the droplet to one dimension.
+\citet{Oza2013} derived a stroboscopic model to describe the horizontal dynamics of a walking droplet by averaging over its vertical periodic bouncing motion and employing a Bessel function of the first kind and zeroth order, $\text{J}_0(\cdot)$, wave form for the individual waves generated by the droplet on each bounce. {Here we extend this model to an arbitrary smooth, symmetric standing wave form with exponential temporal decay, and investigate the droplet's dynamics by restricting the horizontal motion of the droplet to one dimension.}

 As shown schematically in Fig.~\ref{Fig: scheme}, consider a droplet at position $x_d$ walking horizontally with velocity $\dot{x}_d$ and continuously generating waves with prescribed spatial structure $A(x)$ that decay exponentially in time.
 The equation of motion governing the horizontal dynamics of the droplet is given by,